 Always bring a water bottle to GAP.
 Drinking plenty of water is a great habit to get into – the earlier, the better, and it’s the best thirst-quencher.
 We have spare water bottles if you forget yours – take one from the kitchen and fill it up for your child.

-Please do not send any peanuts / products containing peanuts to GAP.
-Some children at the GAP have known severe allergies to peanuts.
+Please check our bulletin board in the foyer before you start to send in any peanuts / products containing peanuts to GAP.
+Sometimes children at the GAP have known severe allergies to peanuts.

-Please make sure fruit and veggies are peeled / cut up so your child can manage on his own.
+Please make sure fruit and veggies are peeled / cut up if this is what your child needs in order to manage on their own.
 When packing fruit and veggies for your child to take to GAP, please take into account your child’s eating habits and skills.
-Some children refuse fruit unless it is cut up, and some don’t have the skills yet to peel fruit by themselves.
-Preschool-aged children love being independent, and managing their food from home without help from grown-ups builds their self-esteem.
+Some children avoid fruit unless it is cut up, and some don’t have the skills yet to peel fruit by themselves.
+We can certainly help them, but we know preschool-aged children love being independent, and managing their food from home without help from grown-ups — it builds their self-esteem.